sidibos/webhooks-processor/README.md

 - **WebhookSender Code:**
   The main PHP script includes the following classes:
   - `Webhook` – Represents a webhook event and validates its parameters.
-  - `WebhookLoader` – Loads webhook events from the text file using a generator.
+  - `CSVWebhookLoader` – Loads webhook events from the text file using a generator.
   - `ExponentialBackoffStrategy` – Implements the exponential back‑off delay strategy.
   - `EndpointFailureManager` – Tracks and manages failure counts per endpoint.
   - `WebhookSender` – Coordinates sending webhooks, applying retry logic and handling failures.